roblaing/swipl-webapp-howto/README.md

 ```

 Though I wouldn't bet my life on it, running input text through sql_escape_single_quotes before inserting it into the database should hopefully secure the site against SQL injection attacks.

-Another hitch I ran into redoing this on a new server was ```ERROR: ODBC: State 08001: [unixODBC]FATAL:  Ident authentication failed for user...```, which required the pg_hba.conf file to be changed to *trust* from *ident*, and the postgres daemon restarted.

 The prolog predicate to fetch all the ASCII art in the database, ordered by newness, looks like this: